 - The Engineer Jobs

 You may work towards registration as a chartered engineer (CEng) or incorporated engineer (IEng), depending on your academic qualifications.
-These are internationally recognised engineering qualifications which are awarded by the Engineering Council.
+These internationally recognised engineering qualifications are awarded by the Engineering Council.

-You must acquire competence in a range of skills beyond the purely technical, take increasing responsibility for your work and demonstrate professional commitment.
-The required professional competences for reaching chartered status are set out in the UK Standard for Professional Engineering Competence (UK-SPEC), which also includes examples of how to reach the requirements.
+To become chartered, you'll need to complete an accredited undergraduate degree and acquire the necessary degree of competence in a range of skills.
+The required professional competences for reaching chartered status are set out in the UK Standard for Professional Engineering Competence (UK-SPEC).

 Training is likely to include specific courses for IT/skills training, site and design work, project management and other business-related subjects.
 This may involve in-house and external courses, events laid on by professional bodies and self-directed learning.
-All engineers are expected to undertake regular continuing professional development (CPD), which may involve reading, giving presentations, research and attending courses.
+You'll be expected to undertake regular continuing professional development (CPD), which may involve reading, giving presentations, research and attending courses.

 You may need to take on considerable responsibilities quickly, such as managing a project, controlling large-cost budgets or supervising a team of new graduates.

-There is plenty of scope to progress to management positions, particularly if you are prepared to study for further business-related qualifications.
-It is also possible to reach higher salary grades through the development of further technical expertise, where management responsibilities may not be required.
+There is plenty of scope to progress to management positions, particularly if you're prepared to study for further business-related qualifications.
+It's also possible to reach higher salary grades, through the development of further technical expertise, where management responsibilities may not be required.

 Moving between the private and public sectors is relatively easy once you've gained sufficient experience, and particularly after you've obtained CEng registration.
 You can also work as a consultant or as a contractor.
 A willingness to move around the UK and work abroad will increase your career prospects.